Submit your film

 — Chris Overton, Academy Award-winning filmmaker, The Silent Child

-Winning submissions from the 2022 SCAD Savannah Film Festival explored a wide range of themes and viewpoints.
+Winning films from the 2025 SCAD Savannah Film Festival explored a wide range of themes and viewpoints.

 Professional competition